 Almost all children will have this at some point in their early months, but it is most likely to happen in the first few weeks after the baby comes home from the hospital.

-The primary cause of this is undigested food (or milk) or even mucus in the baby’s stomach.
-Remember, the little one has only started feeding through their digestive tract after birth.
-Their stomach lining and intestines are still getting used to processing nutrients that are not fed directly to them via the umbilical cord.
+The primary cause of this is undigested food, milk, or even mucus in the baby’s stomach.
+The little one has only started feeding through their digestive tract after birth so their stomach lining and intestines are still getting used to processing nutrients that are not fed directly to them via the umbilical cord.

 The black stringy poop normally goes away on its own after a few short weeks.

 When should I worry about black stringy poop?

 There are a couple times when black stringy poop would be a concern.
 Whether you’re noticing black strings in breastfed baby poop or formula-fed baby poop, it’s important to know what may be a cause for concern.

 Of course, in all cases, always rely on the opinion of a medical professional first and do not hesitate to call if you think there is reason for concern.

 With that said, there are two big factors to consider if you are dealing with black stringy poop: